MoenMi/notes/classes/st560/mindtap-10.md

-# MindTap 10 - Inference About Means and Proportions with Two Populations
+# 10 - Inference About Means and Proportions with Two Populations

 ## 10.1 Inferences About the Difference Between Two Population Means: $\sigma_1$ and $\sigma_2$ Known